Licensed & Insured • Waterloo, Ontario

 Pressure Balance and Combustion Safety

 Negative air pressure is a hidden hazard.
-When exhaust appliances remove more air from the home than enters, the resulting negative pressure can backdraft gas furnaces and water heaters, pulling combustion gases including carbon monoxide into the living space.
-This risk is highest in tightly sealed newer homes and in older homes that have received air sealing upgrades.
+When exhaust appliances remove more air from the home than can enter, the house draws replacement air through whatever opening offers least resistance, and in a home with an atmospheric-vented furnace or water heater that path is frequently the chimney.
+The draft reverses and combustion gases including carbon monoxide are pulled back into the living space.
+The risk is highest in tightly sealed newer builds and in older Waterloo homes that have had air sealing upgrades since they were built, where a clothes dryer alone can be enough to tip the balance.

 What to Expect During Your Ventilation Assessment